Azure/aks-engine/docs/tutorials/containermonitoringaddon.md

 Following are supported options to enable container-monitoring add-on during the cluster creation or post cluster creation.

 > Note: option 1) and 2) are supported only through `aks-engine deploy` command.
+> Note: For Azure stack cloud environments, only option 3) and 4) are supported.

 ### 1. Using Default Log Analytics Workspace